Classical representation of the dynamics of quantum spin chains: Negative Markov chains in quantum spin chains

-\end{widetext}with $V_{C}:=2\sum_{C'\neq C}M_{C'C}^{-}$.
+with $V_{C}:=2\sum_{C'\neq C}M_{C'C}^{-}$.
 The previous equations now constitute a well-defined Markov process with entirely positive rates given by $M^{+}$ and $M^{-}$ and \emph{creation }rates given by $V_{C}$.
 The \emph{transition rules} for the Markov process corresponding to Eq.~(\ref{eq:probabilitesparticle/antiparticle}) are as follow: The elements of $M^{+}$ describe transition rates for \emph{both }particles and anti-particles to move in the configuration space.
 The element $M_{C,C'}^{-}$ is the probability rate for the following event: a particle(antiparticle) in a configuration $C'$ moves to $C$ and \emph{is converted in its opposite }while two new particles(antiparticles) are created on the original configuration $C'$.
 These rules are represented schematically on Fig.~\ref{fig:Examples-of-transitions} for the spin-$\frac{1}{2}$ case.

-Since the total number of particles is not conserved, the state\emph{ }of the system is now given by the occupation numbers $n_{C}$ of a given configuration $C$.
-Because of Eq.~(\ref{probasum}), particles and antiparticles in the same configuration \emph{annihilate }each other and thus, a given configuration is either occupied entirely by particles or antiparticles.
-We will adopt the convention that $n_{C}$ is \emph{positive }for particles and \emph{negative }for antiparticles.
-The total configuration space becomes $\mathbb{Z}^{{\cal C}}$ and we denote a given configuration by $\eta_{t}:=\left\{ n_{C}(t)\right\} _{C\in{\cal C}}$.
-With these conventions, the probability $p_{C}(t)$ is expressed as $p_{C}(t)=\mathbb{E}\left[n_{C}(t)\right]$ where $\mathbb{E}\left[\,\right]$ denotes average over different realizations of the Markov process.
+Remark that the $M^{+}$ transitions have the usual interpretation for CTMC where a state with configuration $C'$ goes to $C$ while the $M^{-}$ terms can be interpreted as a transition from $C'$ to $C$ carrying a \emph{negative sign}.